 Frequently Asked Questions

-- It depends on the vehicle tier and the hours.
-Detailed Drivers prices on its published flat rate — $100/hour sedan, $125 Escalade, $150 S-Class, $175 Sprinter — with point-to-point minimums of $100 / $120 / $250 / $450 (the Sprinter on a 3-hour minimum), plus tolls and gratuity, with no surge.
+It depends on the vehicle tier and the hours.
+Detailed Drivers prices on its published flat rate — $100/hour Executive Sedan, $120 First Class SUV, $170 S-Class, $200 Sprinter — booked hourly with a two-hour minimum (three-hour on the Sprinter), plus published airport flat rates to JFK, LaGuardia, and Newark, plus tolls and gratuity, with no surge.
 A typical wedding day runs the Sprinter for the bridal party across six to ten hours, often with additional sedans for the couple and guest-shuttle vehicles, so the all-in depends on the fleet mix and the timeline — but every line item is a known flat rate, not a surge gamble.

-- A guest shuttle moves wedding guests between a hotel block and the ceremony or reception venue on a scheduled loop, so guests don't have to drive, park, or rideshare in the city.
+A guest shuttle moves wedding guests between a hotel block and the ceremony or reception venue on a scheduled loop, so guests don't have to drive, park, or rideshare in the city.
 The operator runs the shuttle on a published schedule against the wedding timeline — a pre-ceremony loop from the hotel, a post-reception loop back, and often a mid-event run.
-Detailed Drivers and the group-platform operators on this list run Sprinter and shuttle vehicles on this loop; confirm the schedule, the vehicle count, and the late-night final loop in writing at booking.
+Wedding Transportation NYC, Detailed Drivers, and the group-platform operators on this list run Sprinter and shuttle vehicles on this loop; confirm the schedule, the vehicle count, and the late-night final loop in writing at booking.

-- For a Saturday wedding in peak season — May through October — book the Sprinter and guest-shuttle tiers six to ten weeks ahead; the highest-volume Saturdays in late spring and early fall book out earlier.
+For a Saturday wedding in peak season — May through October — book the Sprinter and guest-shuttle tiers six to ten weeks ahead; the highest-volume Saturdays in late spring and early fall book out earlier.
 Sedan-tier bookings for the couple can confirm closer to the date when capacity holds.
-Detailed Drivers' SoHo dispatch confirms the whole-day timeline in writing, and for a two-or-more-vehicle wedding fleet, give at least eight weeks of lead time to lock the coordinated booking.
+Wedding Transportation NYC confirms the whole-day timeline and the mixed-fleet package in writing, and for a two-or-more-vehicle wedding fleet, give at least eight weeks of lead time to lock the coordinated booking.